 Consult with the Director of Education as early as possible if some circumstances are affecting your participation or performance on assessments.

-Demonstrate satisfactory proficiency
+Demonstrate satisfactory achievement

-Proficiency means the degree to which you meet the stated Student Learning Outcomes.
-Even if you are excellent in your attitude, effort, motivation, performance and participation in a course, your proficiency needs to be high enough for the next level.
+Achievement means the degree to which you meet the stated Student Learning Outcomes.
+Even if you are excellent in your attitude, effort, motivation, performance and participation in a course, your achievement needs to be high enough to move to the next level.

 Maintain a cumulative grade point average above 60%

 Raise any concerns you have regarding your grades as early as possible and discuss them with your teacher (Academic Advisor) or the Director of Education